Get Help From Experienced Austin Divorce Attorneys Who Know SAPCR

 - Business or medical record affidavits

-- Developing and sending out Requests for Admissions (requiring the opposing party to admit or deny specific facts for the record)
+- Developing and sending out requests for admissions, which require the opposing party to admit or deny specific facts for the record

-Conducting discovery can, in the appropriate circumstance, assist our clients in locating assets and debts and in collecting proof of fault or fraud, as an example.
-It should be noted that unless the above tools are necessary for your case, Izzo & Associates, PLLC, can conserve time and costs for our clients to accomplish a divorce that can be settled by other means.
+Conducting discovery can, in the appropriate circumstance, assist our clients in locating assets and debts and in collecting proof of fault or fraud.
+It should be noted that unless the above tools are necessary for your case, our team at Izzo & Associates, PLLC, can conserve time and costs for our clients by settling divorces via other means.